 Upstart will attempt to match your information with your credit report as a "soft pull" ; if they can't match it, they'll then ask for your Social Security Number (a nice change from other lenders who ask for your SSN upfront without trying to verify your identity without it first).
 The initial (soft) inquiry will not affect your credit score.
 If you accept your rate and proceed with your application, they do another (hard) credit inquiry that will impact your credit score.
 If you take out a loan, repayment information will be reported to the credit bureaus.
 Of course, this is true whenever you take out a loan, regardless who it's from.

 Looking through the fine print at the bottom of the Upstart page for auto refinancing loans, we learned that borrowers in Iowa, Maryland, Nevada and West Virginia aren't eligible for their service.

 Customers love Upstart

 Upstart has lots of positive feedback when it comes to customer satisfaction.
-We found more than 8,500 reviews from clients who used Upstart for a variety of loan types, and 99% of them were 4 or 5 star ratings.
-This service gets praise for being hassle-free, easy to understand, and extremely fast with getting loan proceeds in place.
+This service gets praise for being hassle-free and easy to understand.
 It's hard to argue with that!